How to secure an unoccupied property

 If you're having work carried out on your unoccupied property, don't allow tradesman to leave their tools behind after a day's work, unless it's absolutely necessary.
 By allowing tools to be left behind, you're making the property more attractive for intruders and burglars to break in and cause damage.

 Houses can have several outbuildings including garages and sheds.
 And within these can be a variety of valuable tools, equipment and belongings.
-Some could even be used to enter your residence by a burglar, or some may catch the eye of a thief to steal.
-Make sure all times are anchored and your outbuildings are locked securely – particularly if your garage provides access to the inside of your home.
+Some could even be used to enter your residence by a burglar, or may just attract those who want to break-in and steal your valuables.
+Make sure your outbuildings are locked securely and firmly anchored - particularly if your garage provides access to the inside of your home.

 Having overgrown shrubs or weeds and leaving waste such as everyday rubbish bins and litter makes your property an advert for vandals, thieves and other intruders.
 Clearing things like overgrown shrubs, will also help to remove any potential hiding place for intruders.
 A property that looks lived in is less likely to attract unwanted visitors.

 It sounds like a simple thing, but it's important to make sure all windows and doors (including those on your outbuildings) are securely locked.
 So, when you're rushing off on that business trip or holiday of a lifetime, make this an item to add to your checklist before you go.

 7. Keeping up appearances

 Burglars and thieves are always on the lookout for signs that a home or property is unoccupied.
 Ensure you ask the post office to hold your mail until you get back, or ask that helpful neighbour to collect it regularly for you.

 8. Install a good alarm and CCTV system